AnastasiZenkina/Ortopunkt_ru/README.en.md

 • **common-dto** — shared DTOs for communication between services
 • **common-config** — shared configuration (RestTemplate, Resilience4j: retry, rate limiter)
 • **common-logging** — centralized logging

+## Documentation

+The project includes:
+- structured REST documentation (Swagger / OpenAPI)
+- a complete list of microservice endpoints
+- request and response schemas for all DTOs
+- error model and status codes

+Full API documentation is available locally when the project is running (CRM-service → `/swagger-ui`)

 ## **AI Models**
 • [**cross-encoder/nli-distilroberta-base**](ai-service/ai-nli/models/README.md) — NLI classifier: determines the intent of a message and helps choose the optimal response scenario